thisdot/tech-podcasts/README.md

 # Welcome

 Welcome to the This Dot Podcasts repository.
-Here you will find an array of different types of podcasts.
+Here you can find a set of different types of podcasts.

 This repository serves as a collection of different podcasts all related to technology and development.

-If you have a podcast that you would like to add to the list, please open a PR with the name of the podcast and a link to it, as well as which category you think it best belongs!
+If you would like to add to the list, please see our [contribution guidelines](./CONTRIBUTING.md).

  We look forward to seeing what you're listening to.

 # Podcasts